 Transfers of real estate that is registered in the Cadastral Register must be recorded in the Cadastral Register in order to become effective.
 The transfer document (ie, a purchase agreement) must properly define and delineate the land parcels and buildings to the extent stated in the law.
 Non-compliance with this obligation may result in a defective transfer.

-From 1 January 2015, the principle of "material publicity of entries in the Cadastral Register" (introduced under the current Civil Code) applies, and therefore an excerpt from the Cadastral Register represents proof of ownership of real estate.
-As a result, each acquirer of real estate (or any right in rem to such property) who purchased it for consideration and in good faith can rely on the correctness of the relevant entry in the Cadastral Register and is protected against any third-party claims of ownership.
+From 1 January 2015, the principle of "material publicity of entries in the Cadastral Register" (introduced under the current Civil Code) has applied, and therefore an excerpt from the Cadastral Register represents proof of ownership of real estate.
+As a result, each acquirer of real estate (or any right in rem to that property) who purchased it for consideration and in good faith can rely on the correctness of the relevant entry in the Cadastral Register and is protected against any third-party claims of ownership.

 A proper real estate due diligence will include a ten-year historical review of the acquisition title chain.
 In addition to full title verification, the due diligence should include a review of encumbrances, construction compliance, environmental issues and all other aspects that are relevant to the nature of the property in question.
 While some local purchasers forego a proper due diligence and rely solely on the information set forth in the Cadastral Register, clients are advised to conduct a full independent review of all matters that may interfere with their future use of the property for its intended purpose.

 In response to the measures taken to combat the coronavirus pandemic, the Czech government authorities adopted a number of subsidy programmes.
 As a result, when performing a due diligence in respect of share deals – which still dominate the RE sector – it is necessary to verify the target’s compliance with the rules of any such subsidy.